 Spend time on my website.
 By doing so, you are supporting me and my lifestyle.
 It’s that simple.
-Keep clicking and exploring — I’ll continue to add meaningful material to the site, I promise.
+Keep clicking and exploring and I’ll continue to add meaningful material to the site.
+I promise.
 Thank you for visiting, it makes it all worthwhile.

 Comment on posts that you enjoy.
 Not only do I love to hear your feedback, but commenting engages other readers and helps my website immensely out in the long run.

 Follow me on social media.
-I am currently active on Instagram, Facebook, and Twitter.
+I am currently active on Instagram, Facebook, Twitter, and Pinterest.
 Having the support of my followers helps us grow Tenacious Travel and brings more adventure-seeking travelers to the website.